RyHensel/dead-reckoning/README.md

 In the window:

 1. **PROJECTS** — press `Add…` and pick the folder holding your `.aprx` files.
-   Repeatable; add as many roots as you like.
    Subfolders are searched by default.
 2. **BACKUPS** — press `Set…` and pick where snapshots go.
 3. Press **Scan now**.